 103.1 Floodplain Administrator Designation.
-The person currently appointed by the City Council of the City of Lambertville is designated the Floodplain Administrator.
+The Floodplain Administrator is designated as the Floodplain Administrator.
 The Floodplain Administrator shall have the authority to delegate performance of certain duties to other employees.

 103.2 General.
 The Floodplain Administrator is authorized and directed to administer the provisions of these regulations.
 The Floodplain Administrator shall have the authority to render interpretations of these regulations consistent with the intent and purpose of these regulations and to establish policies and procedures in order to clarify the application of its provisions.
 Such interpretations, policies and procedures shall be consistent with the intent and purpose of these regulations and the flood provisions of the building code and shall not have the effect of waiving specific requirements without the granting of a variance pursuant to Section 107 of these regulations.